Revd Dr Simo Frestadius

 Phyllis has been on the EPTA executive since 2011.
 She currently co-ordinates the New Testament Church of God Heritage Centre located in Northampton, England.
 She was the Education Director for her denomination in England and Wales from 2007 -2018.
 Prior to this role, Phyllis served her Church as Associate Pastor at Mile End Church, where she led the small group ministry.
 She has over 30 years’ experience in education, specifically Christian education, adult and development education and in this capacity has developed and facilitated training programmes for trainers in community, further and higher education in the UK and Europe.
 Phyllis is a published writer.
 Recent publications include Challenges of Pentecostal Theology in the 21st Century (2020 SPCK), Challenges of Black Pentecostal Leadership in the 21st Century (2013 SPCK), and her contribution to Faith of our Fathers edited by Donald S Aultman and Steve Land (2009 Pathway Press).

-Pasi has been on the EPTA committee since 2011.
-He has been the Assistant Director of Iso Kirja College located in Keuruu, Finland since 2016.
-Prior to this role, Pasi served as Iso Kirja’s Director.
-He has two masters degrees and studies in educational administration and leadership.
-During his time of leadership Iso Kirja College programmes got validated by the University of Wales and a new partnership with Alphacrucis College, Sydney, Australia started in 2015.
+Pasi has been on the EPTA executive since 2011.
+He has served in different roles at Iso Kirja College, Keuruu, Finland from 1995 up to his retirement in 2019.
+He has two masters degrees and has completed studies in educational administration and leadership.
+During his time of leadership at Iso Kirja, the college programmes were validated by the University of Wales and a new partnership was started in 2015 with Alphacrucis College, Sydney, Australia.

 Pasi has served as a member of the Consultative Committee between the Evangelical Lutheran Church of Finland and the Pentecostal Churches in Finland since 2006.
 He has also been a member of the World Alliance for Pentecostal Theological Education (WAPTE) Board of Directors since 2013.
 His publications include a jointly authored article with Dr Arto Hämäläinen “Synergy for Designing Mission Training: Finnish Reflections,” JEPTA 32, no. 2 (2012): 149-164.